top of page

 3. Kenneth Donovan "Ken" Clark

 (June 4, 1927 – June 1, 2009) was an American B-movie actor.
 He appeared in movies in the United States and Europe, including the Secret Agent 077 trilogy.
 Clark was born in Neffs, Ohio.
-Originally contracted to 20th Century Fox, Clark's most prominent role in American film was Stewpot in South Pacific (1958), in which Clark figures importantly in two musical sequences, "There Is Nothing Like a Dame" and an amateur Thanksgiving show in which he presents a strongman act.
+Originally contracted to 20th Century Fox, Clark's most prominent role in American film was Stewpot in South Pacific (1958), showcased in two musical sequences, "There Is Nothing Like a Dame" and an amateur Thanksgiving show in which he presents a strongman act.

-During the 1960s like many other American actors Clark went to Italy appearing in several sword and sandal films, spaghetti westerns, and Europsy films beginning with Re Manfredi (1961).
+During the 1960s Clark, like many other American actors, went to Italy appearing in several sword and sandal films, spaghetti westerns, and Europsy films beginning with Re Manfredi (1961).

 4. Nora Dunfe